VietThang5605/auto-flashcard-showcase/README.md

 The project is built as a full-stack PWA with authentication, offline-first local storage, spaced repetition, push reminders, and Supabase synchronization.

+> **Repository Note:** This repository is a cleaned public showcase version of the original development project.
+The commit history was reset so the public version only includes the current source code, documentation, and example environment configuration.

 ## Features

 - AI flashcard generation with OpenAI or Google Gemini.